mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 We aim to make the contribution process as easy as possible by having only one direct development dependency: [Hatch](https://hatch.pypa.io/).
 There are two ways to develop on Vizro:

 * [GitHub Codespaces](https://docs.github.com/en/codespaces).
 This is the recommended method if you are a new contributor.
 It is the quickest and easiest way to get started.
 All development can be done in your browser in a temporary environment; you do not need to set up anything on your computer.
-The section called ["Develop on GitHub Codespaces"](#develop-on-github-codespaces) has full instructions on how to do this.
+The [Develop on GitHub Codespaces](#develop-on-github-codespaces) section has full instructions on how to do this.
 * Local machine.
 If you are more experienced then you might prefer to develop on your own computer.
-The section called ["Develop locally"](#develop-locally) below has full instructions on how to do this.
+The [Develop locally](#develop-locally) section has full instructions on how to do this.

 !!! note